nargizhuss/Simple_Automation_Framework/README.md

 # This is a simple web automation project with Page Object Model example.
-The advantage of the model is that it reduces code duplication and improves test maintenance.
-The project includes Java Constructor, Encapsulation (a mechanism of binding code and data together in a single unit), Inheritance and etc.